 According to documents released in December, surveillance videos from the day Le disappeared show Hromadka meeting Clark shortly after he left 10 Amistad St. on Sept.
 8, the day Le was reported missing.
 After sitting at a table on the corner of Congress Avenue and Cedar Street, Clark entered a nearby café and left a few minutes later with Hromadka, also a Yale lab technician, and an unidentified woman.
 The three left for Clark’s apartment in a 1999 red Ford Taurus.
 Police later searched the Taurus and found parts of the car stained with blood.

-According to the search warrant, Hromadka did not use her electronic key card to access 10 Amistad St. between Sept.
+According to the search warrant released last week, Hromadka did not use her electronic key card to access 10 Amistad St. between Sept.
 8 to 13, while police searched for Le’s body.
 But police said “it is not uncommon” for employees assigned to work there to follow behind others entering the building.

-A secretary at Hromadka’s workplace, Yale’s Boyer Center for Molecular Medicine at 295 Congress Ave., said this morning that Hromadka was not in the building and would not speak to reporters.
+A secretary at Hromadka’s workplace, Yale’s Boyer Center for Molecular Medicine at 295 Congress Ave., said last week that Hromadka would not speak to reporters.

 Administrators felt obliged to help Hromadka and the Kents return to their normal work routines, Peel said, adding that the three have not been accused of any wrongdoing.